Google Classroom Guide for Educators

 The Rise of Google Classroom

-Google Classroom officially launched in August 2014, but educators around the world have been taking advantage of this new learning platform as a way to take their classroom to the cloud.
+Google Classroom officially launched in August 2014, and educators around the world have been taking full advantage of this new learning platform as a way to take their classroom to the cloud.
 Are there features missing that teachers would love to see?
 Sure, but good things come to those who wait.
 Besides, Google is updating Classroom on a regular basis so new things are arriving all the time.
 Here's a step-by-step guide to get you started.

 How to Create a Class with Google Classroom